MakerPrepLA/makerprepla/lessons/lesson16/lesson16.md

 // $.ajax() converts incoming JSON strings back into arrays, objects and primitive values before passing it into your callback function.
 JSON.parse(products_array_represented_as_json_string);
 ```

-## Extra Credit:

-Did you know that you can get the contents of any reddit page in [json format](https://www.reddit.com/.json) by adding '.json' to the end of the URL?
-This data is much more complex than the other JSON forms that you dealt with in this lesson.
-See if you can create a reddit alternative using Ajax, JQuery, and the JSON data.
-If you're feeling uninspired, one idea would be to create a gallery application that you can use to navigate a subreddit using the left and right arrow keys.
-The application would show one subreddit title at a time, as well as a preview of a few of the comments.
-Users could then click on the preview to view the actual post and all its comments.